kajott/AudioMemory/README.md

 for details.
 Python 3.5 (or later) and somewhat recent [FFmpeg](https://ffmpeg.org) binaries somewhere in the `PATH` are required to run the [process_samples.py](process_samples.py) tool, which converts the raw samples into their final format (MP3).
 [ReplayGain](https://wiki.hydrogenaud.io/index.php/ReplayGain) Volume normalization is also performed during this process, in order to minimize perceived volume differences between samples.

 Written using [Vanilla JS](http://vanilla-js.com). <br>
-Tested on Chromium-based and Firefox browsers. <br>
+Tested on Chromium-based browsers, Firefox, and various Android browsers. <br>
 Doesn't need any "allow file access from files"-like shenanigans when run from disk. <br>
 MIT-licensed.